luizmellodev/SwiftShelf/CONTRIBUTING.md

 npm run dev
 ```

-## **What NOT to do**
+## What NOT to do

-- ❌ Don't edit `lib/snippets-data.ts` manually
+- Don't edit `lib/snippets-data.ts` manually
-- ❌ Don't use invalid tags
+- Don't use invalid tags
-- ❌ Don't submit incomplete snippets
+- Don't submit incomplete snippets
-- ❌ Don't use copyrighted images
+- Don't use copyrighted images

-## **Best Practices**
+## Best Practices

-- ✅ Use descriptive titles
+- Use descriptive titles
-- ✅ Write clean, documented code
+- Write clean, documented code
-- ✅ Include helpful comments
+- Include helpful comments
-- ✅ Test your component
+- Test your component
-- ✅ Use high-quality screenshots
+- Use high-quality screenshots
-- ✅ Follow SwiftUI conventions
+- Follow SwiftUI conventions

-## **Quality Standards**
+## Quality Standards

 Your snippet should be: